Are Tooth Gems Safe for Your Teeth?

 Think of tooth gems like semi-permanent jewelry for your smile.
-Done well, they’re temporary, non-invasive, and confidence-boosting.
+Done well, they are temporary, non-invasive, and confidence-boosting.
 Done poorly, they can irritate gums, trap plaque, or scratch enamel.
 Below, we separate myths from facts, give you a quick safety checklist, and flag situations where you should wait.

-Need the clinical protocol, hygiene steps, and enamel-safe do’s & don’ts?
+Need the clinical protocol, hygiene steps, and enamel-safe do’s and don’ts?
 Read our Professional Aftercare & Safety Guide (evergreen resource hub).

 Myth: “Tooth gems drill into your teeth.”

 Fact: Enamel issues usually trace to wrong adhesives or DIY removal.
-With pro materials and correct removal, your enamel should remain smooth and intact.
+With professional materials and correct removal, your enamel should remain smooth and intact.

-Myth: “You can use nail glue—it’s the same.”
+Myth: “You can use nail glue — it’s the same thing.”

-Fact: Household glues can irritate gums and stain enamel.
+Fact: Household glues can irritate gums, stain enamel, and are not designed for use in the mouth.
 Only use products intended for teeth and applied by trained providers.

 Myth: “Brushing will knock it off.”

 Fact: With a proper bond and curing, normal brushing is fine.
-Focus on gentle passes around edges and keep flossing as usual.
+Focus on gentle passes around edges with a soft-bristle brush and keep flossing as usual.

 - Materials: Are the gems and adhesives designed for teeth (not craft gems or nail glue)?